Public housing in the United Kingdom

 Since 1979 council housing stock has been sold to private occupiers under the Right to Buy legislation, and new social housing has mainly been developed and managed by housing associations.
-A substantial part of the UK population still lives in council housing; in 2010, about 17% of UK households.
+A substantial part of the UK population still lives in council housing; in 2024, about 17% of UK households.
 Approximately 55% of the country's social housing stock is owned by local authorities.
 Increasingly the stock is managed on a day-to-day basis by arms-length management organisations rather than directly by the authority, and by housing associations.

 History

-The history of public housing is the history of the housing of the poor.
-Even that statement is controversial, as before 1890 the state was not involved in housing policy.
 Public housing became needed to provide "homes fit for heroes" in 1919, then to enable slum clearance.
-Standards were set to ensure high-quality homes.
+Standards were set to ensure high-quality homes, with the 'garden suburb' model predominating, with its emphasis on low density housing with domestic gardens and lots of green space.
 Aneurin Bevan, a Labour politician, passionately believed that council houses should be provided for all, while the Conservative politician Harold Macmillan saw council housing "as a stepping stone to home ownership".
 The Conservative government of Margaret Thatcher introduced Right to Buy in 1979, with the millionth council house being sold within seven years.
 In time, the transfer of public housing stock to private ownership reached the point where councils had to rent back their own houses to house the homeless.